lucaboieru/mable-test/README.md

   - A login page for the website manager
   - A list view for the admin with all the orders from the users containing all the relevant data and with links to all products in the order
   - A list view for the admin with all the products with quick actions: edit, delete
-  - A page with an 'add new product' form.o
+  - A page with an 'add new product' form.
   - A page with and 'edit product' form (precompleted) which opens when the edit button in the admin list view is clicked

 ### API Endpoints